 Its fruits have a rough, spiky peel and lots of fibers on the inside.
 Basically, jackfruit is one of many fruits that have a non-round shape.
 When jackfruit is ripe, its thick, crunchy pulp becomes sweet, and it gives off an amazing fruity aroma.

 In the US, you can easily canned jackfruit, but these are unripe jackfruit and contain mostly fibers.
-Canned jackfruit is used for cooking; people consider it as an ingredient rather than a fruit.
+This variety of canned fruit is used for cooking; people consider it as an ingredient rather than a fruit.

 This type of processed jackfruit has bland and neutral flavors and a chewy, meaty “bite”, so one of its particular uses is to add “chicken” texture to a plant-based meat dish or add to soup.
 In a nutshell, it is a widely used ingredient in vegan meals.

 Jambu is another exotic fruit that you should try.
 You may have heard of it, but with different names: jumbo, java apple, wax apple, or rose apple.

 Jambu fruits are shaped like a bell or a pear.
 Mature jambu fruits have pink or purple skin.
 It’s extremely juicy, slightly sour white fibrous flesh with a fragrant aroma that is reminiscent of roses.

 Interestingly, the fruit can be eaten whole, including the skin, as long as you clean them thoroughly.
 People usually get rid of the bigger end part since it is bitter and hard; the rest are safe to eat.